PagerDuty/full-service-ownership-docs/docs/defining.md

----
-cover:
-description: The basics of Full-Service Ownership.
-Why this level of ownership matters in today's world and why teams struggle to make the shift.
----
 ![Defining a Service](../assets/img/headers/FSO-Defining.png)

 > A service is a discrete piece of functionality that provides value and is wholly owned by one team.